-Formed just months after the 1947 Partition of India and during tremendous violence and protest, the Progressive Artists Group (PAG) included artists seeking a break with their country’s past and its cultural constraints.
+Formed within months of the 1947 Partition of India and the ensuing violence and protest, the Progressive Artists’ Group (PAG) included artists seeking a break with their country’s past and its cultural constraints.
 For nearly a decade these painters and sculptors explored ideas about art for a new nation.
 Through lush illustrations and scholarly essays, this volume looks at the brand of modernism the group espoused and its relevance and importance to contemporary art.
-The careers of artists K. H. Ara, S. K. Bakre, H. A. Gade, V. S. Gaitonde, M. F. Husain, Krishen Khanna, Ram Kumar, Tyeb Mehta, Akbar Padamsee, S. H. Raza, Mohan Samant, and F. N. Souza are presented in three sections.
-“The Realists” explores how artists turned away from the trauma of Mumbai and toward folk and rural culture.
-“India International” demonstrates how the Progressives mined contemporary artists such as Mark Rothko, Paul Klee, and Pablo Picasso to create their own distinct genre.
-“Masters of the Game.
+The careers of artists K. H. Ara, S. K. Bakre, H. A. Gade, V. S. Gaitonde, M. F. Husain, Krishen Khanna, Ram Kumar, Tyeb Mehta, Akbar Padamsee, S. H. Raza, Mohan Samant, and F. N. Souza are presented in three sections, The Progressives in Their Times, National/International, and Masters of the Game.
 A valuable examination of the ways artistic expression can preserve and advance its cultural heritage, this volume captures an exciting time in India’s art history.
-Boon Hui Tan, Zehra Jumabhoy (Asia Society/Prestel, Sept 2018, HC, 192 pp)
+Co-authored by Boon Hui Tan and Zehra Jumabhoy with contributions from Faisal Devji, Gayatri Sinha, Yashodhara Dalmia, Amal Allana, and Conor Macklin.(Asia Society/Prestel, Sept 2018, HC, 192 pp)